6 of the cheapest countries in South America

 Drinks: A local beer costs $2 USD.
 A bottle of water costs $0.57 USD and a coffee costs $2.22 USD

 Attractions: Museum entry fees are around $5—10 USD and a day trip to Cotopaxi volcano costs around $30 USD

-Transportation: A one-way ticket on a local bus costs $0.25 USD and bus journeys across the country cost around $2 USD and a bus ride from Quito to Guayaquil would cost between $10—14 USD
+Transportation: A one-way ticket on a local bus costs $0.30 USD and longer bus journeys across the country cost around $2 USD.
+A bus ride from Quito to Guayaquil would cost between $10—14 USD

 Chile: the cheap country with a reputation for being expensive

 You might be surprised to see Chile on this list.
 But Chile is actually considerably less expensive than it’s made out to be and still much cheaper than most European and North American cities and one of the cheaper South American countries.
 You can cut costs by shopping around and not eating at the first restaurant you pass and to be honest — the amazing scenery in Chile is worth the extra cost anyway!

 Accommodation: You can expect to pay around $40—55 USD for a nice room in a hotel.
 Hostel prices are much cheaper, with a room in a dorm costing around $6 USD and a private room costing around $20 USD

 Meals: Roughly $24 USD for a three course meal at a mid-range restaurant per person